July 02, 2008 [updated]

 [End of added section.]

 New ATM retrieves more citations than old ATM and searchers may notice more citations in the retrieval (and saved search updates) that are not of interest.
-If you would like your retrieval to be more focused you may want to use search tags with certain terms (see PubMed Help: Search Field Descriptions and Tags), or try using Advanced search (currently available as a beta version) where you can specify fields for searching (see the article: NCBI Beta Version of Advanced Search Available).
+If you would like your retrieval to be more focused you may want to use search tags with certain terms (see PubMed Help: [link removed] Search Field Descriptions and Tags), or try using Advanced search (currently available as a beta version) where you can specify fields for searching (see the article: NCBI Beta Version of Advanced Search Available).
 Use the "Search by Author, Journal, Publication Date, and more" section.
 Try using MeSH vocabulary fields (e.g., MeSH Terms) and Text Word and select "Any of these (OR)" (see Figure 1).
 You may want to include Text Word synonyms for some topics.

 Citation Sensor is a new PubMed feature that matches searches with citations.
 It recognizes combinations of search terms that are characteristic of citation searching, e.g., volume/issue numbers, author names, journal titles, and publication dates, which it then matches to citations.